 Whether you’re planning to travel by train, plane, ship or car this holiday season, it’s best to be prepared.
 “In my bag, I always have earplugs, an eye mask, ear buds and music and noise canceling headphones,” says John DiScala, a.k.a.
 “Johnny Jet,” a travel blogger who has ventured to over 100 countries.
 When you’re venturing out with little ones, your gear, of course, can multiple.

 Extra stuff isn’t so bad, considering that lots of products are available that go the extra mile to help head off potential problems that can arise from everything from flight delays and long lines to snack attacks and diaper blow-outs.

 Which gear goes the distance?
-Babyproductsmom did the ground work and trekked to the ABC Kids annual trade show in Las Vegas to check out the latest in travel accessories for families.
-These products, which are on the market now, can help make getting there with kids–and back again–less of a stress fest.
+Babyproductsmom did the ground work to check out the latest in travel accessories for families.
+These products can help make getting there with kids–and back again–less of a stress fest.

 Go-To Travel Stroller